 Sewit Tewelde, Life Sciences @ University of Toronto

 "I think that IB has been really influential in terms of my life in general; it has increased my confidence in who I am as a person, not only with the small, really supportive community that IB fosters here at Laurier, but also the other activities such as CAS.
-It really tries to get you involved not only in your school community, but also with your local community and the world as a whole.
-IB also really helped me with university, not only with the transfer credits that help reduce the workload within first year university classes, but also as it helps you prepare for the amount of work that is require for university.
+It really tries to get you involved not only in your school community but also with your local community and the world as a whole.
+IB also really helped me with university, not only with the transfer credits that help reduce the workload within first-year university classes but also as it helps you prepare for the amount of work that is required for university.
 It teaches you skills like how to study, how to time mange, and I think it would be a great opportunity for other students to really learn those skills, to help prepare them for the future."